Abnormal dense and dilute nuclear systems: Pion mode and condensation in dense nuclear systems

-In Fig.~\ref{fig:spicond} we plot the energy per particle of the ISM with and without the contribution of the $s$ wave pion condensation (\ref{E-PiC-s}).
+In Fig.~\ref{fig:spicond} we plot the energy per particle of the ISM with and without contribution of the s-wave pion condensation (\ref{E-PiC-s}).
 We use the same RMF model as on the right panel of Fig.~\ref{fig:dpicond}.
 The pion-pion self interaction parameter is chosen to be $\lambda=m_\pi^2/(2f_\pi^2)$.
 The value of the softening of the equation of state essentially depends on the value of the critical density.
-As we see, for $n_c^{s}\gsim 2.5\,n_0$ the softening is weak, whereas for $n_c^{s}\leq 1.55\,n_0$ the effect is strong and there appears possibility of a metastable state with the $s$ wave pion condensate.
-Thereby one could expect to observe experimental manifestations of the $s$ wave pion condensate in heavy-ion collisions.
-We must, however, emphasize that the estimate of the value of the critical density $n_c^{s}$ remains strongly model-dependent even within the on-mass shell based model \cite{Delorme1992,Ericson1994,KKW2003,KKW2003b}.
-For example, the $NN$ correlation effects, which cannot be constrained from the experiments at present, could shift the condensation critical point to higher values~\cite{Voskresensky:2025gjy}.
+As we see, for $n_c^{\rm (s)}\gsim 2.5\,n_0$ the softening is weak, whereas for $n_c^{\rm (s)}\leq 1.55\,n_0$ the effect is strong and there appears possibility of a metastable state with the s-wave pion condensate.
+Thereby one could expect to observe experimental manifestations of the s-wave pion condensate in heavy-ion collisions.
+We must, however, emphasize that the estimate of the value of the critical density $n_c^{\rm (s)}$ remains strongly model-dependent even within the on-mass shell based model \cite{Delorme1992,Ericson1994,KKW2003,KKW2003b}.
+For example, the $NN$ correlation effects in the $s$-wave pion polarization operator, which cannot be constrained from the experiments at present, could shift the condensation critical point to higher values~\cite{Voskresensky:2025gjy}.